-But if you want a short summary, cranachan is a delicious, easy and boozy dessert and it fits in perfectly as part of a Scottish feast that will probably involve whisky.
+But if you want a short summary - cranachan is a delicious, easy and boozy dessert and it fits in perfectly as part of a Scottish feast that will probably involve whisky.
 Or just eat it any time.
 If that sounds good, as I hope it does, then keep reading!

 What is Burns night?

 If you're a regular reader, you may remember me mentioning Burns Night before.
 But in case not or if you need a reminder, it's a celebration of Scotland's national poet, Robert Burns.
 While you may not know the name, you probably know things he wrote:

 If you go to a more formal Burns Night celebration, the haggis will be brought in to bagpipes playing and then Burns' poem "To a Haggis" recited as it is toasted and cut into.
 I'll admit I didn't always like haggis, but it grew on me and we even had haggis stuffed chicken as part of our wedding meal.

 What to eat for a Burns night celebration

-While as I say haggis is the most traditional main, you can vary things and have it more as a smaller appetizer portion, as I do with my simplified haggis (ie ingredients that may be less off-putting but tastes pretty close to the real thing).
+While as I say haggis is the most traditional main, you can vary things and have it more as a smaller appetizer portion, as I sometimes do with my simplified haggis (it uses ingredients that may be less off-putting and easier to find but tastes pretty close to the real thing).

 What is cranachan?

 Cranachan is a very traditional Scottish dessert.
 It's made with oatmeal, raspberries, whisky, honey and cream, all products that are readily available and high quality in Scotland.
 Actually traditionally it's made partly with 'crowdie', a local cheese.
 Some people substitute quark, but using just cream gives a lighter dessert (and it's more readily available).

 Cranachan is a lovely mix of flavors and while it's a natural ending to a Burns night celebration, it would be perfect anytime.
 In fact, since it uses raspberries it's more of a summer dessert really.
 But for me, I'd take any excuse, and Burns Night is a good one.
 Fresh sweet raspberries, smooth cream and that lovely flavor of the whisky coming through.
 It's a tasty dessert that deserves to be better known and enjoyed.

-- 2tbsp whisky
+- 2 tablespoon whisky

-- 2tbsp honey
+- 2 tablespoon honey